WessamH74/Hespress-text-classification/README.md

 # Hespress-text-classification

-I have used stories columns to classify each topic, so I have done a lot, also I have preprocessed data before at EDA repo and saved data to load it for classification. that's my steps for preprocessing and classification:
+I have used stories and title columns to classify each topic, also I have preprocessed data before at EDA repo and saved data to load it for classification. that's my steps for preprocessing and classification: